-Add a Server ×
+Add a Server x

 Address: Server Address Port: 9001

-Description: Server Description - 641
+Description: Server Description

 Limit: 100 Days

-🗌 Enable au tomatic export for every 1 Days

-Save to: Browse

-ОК Cancel
+0 K Cancel

 Field Explanation Address This can either be the IP address of the computer the Log Server is running on, or its DNS name.
-Port The port number that was assigned to the Log Server under Device Management .
+Port The port number that was assigned to the Log Server under Device Management (see Log Server , page 175).
 Description This field is provided so that you can put in a descriptive reference for the unit to help identify it.
 Limit This specifies the number of days that an event should be kept in the Log Server's database.
-Events that exceed the amount of time specified here can be removed with the Maintenance function.
-Enable automatic export for every Check this box and enter the number of Days to pass before the log server automatically exports a log file.
-Click Browser to select the directory where you want the log file saved to.
+Events that exceed the amount of time specified here can be removed with the Maintenance function (see Maintenance: , page 238).